The Shock Doctrine

 Where to Watch The Shock Doctrine

-The Shock Doctrine is available to watch, stream, download and buy on demand at Apple TV, Amazon, Google Play and YouTube VOD.
+The Shock Doctrine is available to watch, stream, download and buy on demand at Amazon, Google Play and YouTube VOD.
 Some platforms allow you to rent The Shock Doctrine for a limited time or purchase the movie and download it to your device.

 • Release Date